wkdtjrrb/Paper_study/word2vec.md

 ### 2. Recurrent Neural Net Language Model(RMNLM)
 - It constist of input, hidden and output layer(**NO projection layer**)
-- It can represent more complex patterns thatn the shallow neural networks
+- It can represent more complex patterns than the shallow neural networks
 - hidden layer and output layer connections using time-delay: short term memory -> Q = (H * H) + (H * V) (D = H) with hierarchical softmax, most of the complexity comes from H * H